Spicy tonic to prevent and treat colds by boosting the immune system.

 Fire cider is full of anti-inflammatory and digestion-stimulating vegetables, herbs, and spices.
 It is used to prevent and treat colds by boosting your immune system, and it also improves blood circulation and digestion, among other benefits.

 Ingredients: raw apple cider vinegar, local raw honey, garlic, onion, ginger root, horseradish root, cayenne pepper, lemon, star anise, calendula flowers, fennel seed, rosemary, rosehips, thyme, and tulsi.

-1. The most common way to use fire cider is to put a teaspoon in some water and drink it, similar to how some people "take" a teaspoon (or tablespoon) of raw apple cider vinegar daily to stimulate metabolism and aid digestion.
+The most common way to use fire cider is to put a teaspoon in some water and drink it, similar to how some people take a teaspoon (or tablespoon) of raw apple cider vinegar daily to stimulate metabolism and aid digestion.
 It tastes good mixed with warm water and honey to make a warm beverage.

 If I develop a sore throat, or even feel one coming on, I gargle with straight fire cider and then swallow it.
-The garlic and onion and, well, everything, will work pretty well at killing off viruses that might be lurking.
-I will do this every couple hours until the sore throat goes over.
+The ingredients work pretty well at killing off viruses that might be lurking.
+I repeat every couple hours until the sore throat goes over.
 If I feel like I may be getting the flu or know I have been exposed to the flu, I will actively take a teaspoonful every few hours in some form.